Disclosure & Vulnerability (2020)

 I believe my personal path is just that – my own.
 I have many friends who left the message who continue to thrive in their faith.
 It cannot be construed that leaving the message always results in the abandonment of faith.
 I support those who remain faithful in their walk; I assume those have examined their faith, as they should.
 For them, I am grateful for continuing friendship.

 It would be my opinion that anyone leaving the message should do the diligent work of pursing the questions of their faith.
 That, in fact, is the point – examine all things, and don’t follow me for the sake of following.
 There are good Christian churches and pastors, offering spiritual guidance.
-Men like Ravi Zacharias – who’s passing I mourned – and many others are wise with words that penetrate deeply.
+Men like Ravi Zacharias – who’s passing I mourned – and many others are wise with words that penetrate deeply. [ *Amended Comment: I was unaware of the accusations of sexual abuse against Mr. Zacharias prior to writing this; it’s a horrible, disappointing shame.]
 I will not shy from directing people to these resources or to suggest they find counsel with former message believers who continue in their faith.
 Finding a different conclusion than I have doesn’t bother me.

 For myself, I could not quiet my mind to the questions and concerns I wrestled with.
 My questions were many, and after years of seeking – I determined that Christianity did not provide answers that satisfied me.
 I am a different man, for sure, but I will carry the lessons of my faith with me always.